Middle & High School

 - American High School Diploma

-- International Baccalaureate (IB) Diploma Programme
+- Anatolia-Pinewood International Baccalaureate Diploma Programme (IBDP)

 - Greek Diploma Equivalency